loopbackio/loopback.io/pages/en/lb2/Add-a-static-web-page.md

 ## Introduction to middleware

 {% include note.html content="
 LoopBack is built on [Express](http://expressjs.com/), one of the most popular Node application frameworks.
-The top-level LoopBack `app` object inherits all the methods and properties of the Express app object.
-See [Working with LoopBack objects](/doc/en/lb2/Working-with-LoopBack-objects)." %}
+The top-level LoopBack `app` object inherits all the methods and properties of the [Express `app` object](http://expressjs.com/en/4x/api.html#app).
+See [Working with LoopBack objects](/doc/en/lb2/Working-with-LoopBack-objects).
+" %}

 Before continuing, you need to understand a basic concept that LoopBack inherits from Express: middleware.